Vafa-Andalibi/CUDA_Cox/Readme.md

 ##API Reference

-The API documentation is available in *./Sphinx/output/documentation.html*
+The API documentation is available in *./Sphinx/output/documentation.html*.
+Downloading the "./Sphinx/output" is sufficient for access.

 ##Citation